azagramac/AzagraMac/README.md

 ### Hi there 👋

-My name is Jose, I'm from Spain and I'm a SRE.
+My name is Jose, I'm from Spain.

 * :man: :briefcase: View my <a href ="https://www.linkedin.com/in/joselazagra/" target="_blank">Linkedin Profile</a>